dsusco/tp.net-armageddon.org/_site/_faqs/set-up-remaining-formations.md

 Are formations being kept in reserve declared at the same time as other formations are being set up within 15cm of their own side's table edge?
 : No, players declare which formations are going to be kept in reserve first, then take it in turn to set up the remaining formations one at a time, starting with the player with the higher strategy rating.

+Can the player with the higher strategy rating choose to make their opponent set up a formation first?
+: No.

 When is it decided how formations in reserve will enter play?
 : The means by which a formation will be entering play must be declared when they are declared to be in reserve.